MathmoBen/RAG/README.md

 # RAG
-We train a RAG on
+We train a RAG on Geometric Deep Learning https://geometricdeeplearning.com/